anandsushant/weaver/README.md

 Motivation

-High-performance systems—such as trading engines, distributed services, and real-time backends—rely heavily on:
+High-performance systems, such as trading engines, distributed services, and real-time backends rely heavily on:

 efficient socket handling